runeanielsen/typesense-clj/README.md

 # Api key

 Typesense allows you to create API Keys with fine-grain access control.
-You can restrict access on both a per-collection and per-action level.
-[Read more here](https://typesense.org/docs/0.19.0/api/api-keys.html#create-an-api-key)
+You can restrict access on both a per-collection and per-action level, [read more here](https://typesense.org/docs/0.21.0/api/api-keys.html#create-an-api-key)

 ## Create api key